 When the host nation is out of the competition in this way then the whole euphoria around the competition in India has dampened the spirit of host fans.
 Globally, Women’s football is at a critical juncture, the overall acceptance of women’s football has grown many folds and fans are rushing to stadiums to witness women’s play like never before.
 Capacity stadiums for women’s games in a few geographies are increasingly becoming normal.
 The success, and progression of the women’s team in India would have given the same fillip to the game and there is a belief in certain sections of followers in India that the women’s team will qualify for the World Cup earlier and faster than the men’s counterpart.
 This belief would have strengthened further after seeing India play its full fixture in the Women’s Asian Cup at home but unfortunately, we lost that opportunity.
 But now our effort should be to focus on the next Women’s Asian Cup qualification competition and how we can be best prepared in the next four years to show our resolve to be a top women’s football nation in Asia.

 The way forward

-Youth competitive structure, talent development and professional contracts going to drive women’s game forward in India.
+Youth competitive structure, talent development, and professional contracts going to drive women’s game forward in India.
 There is only one Gokulam Kerala FC, we need many more, who are providing opportunities to girls and making them feel motivated.
-No doubt, this is a beginning, we can expect more from the champion club going forward.
+No doubt, this is the beginning, we can expect more from the champion club going forward.
 To expect ISL clubs and I-League clubs to go all out on women’s football might not be the best strategy.
-The plan should be much broader and more open possibilities to transform the women’s football landscape in India.
+The plan should be much broader and open possibilities to transform the women’s football landscape in India.